Johannes Hendriks: Early life and education

+Career

-29, 1979, for the Diocese of Rotterdam.
-From 1979 to 1981 he was assistant parish priest in Den Haag, Netherlands.
-He then continued his studies at the Pontifical Gregorian University, obtaining his Doctorate in Canon Law (J.C.D.).
-During this period, he lived at the Pontifical Dutch College.
+Hendriks was ordained a priest on September 29, 1979, for the Diocese of Rotterdam.
+From 1979 to 1981, he was assistant parish priest in Den Haag, Netherlands.
 From 1987 to 1997, he was in charge of the parish of Haastrecht, Netherlands.
 In 1997, he was appointed Vice-Rector, and in 1998, Rector, of the Seminary of the Diocese of Haarlem-Amsterdam, where he also teaches Canon Law.

 In 2005, he was awarded the title "Chaplain of His Holiness", the lowest grade of Monsignor.
 He became also the Canon of the Cathedral Chapter of Haarlem-Amsterdam and a member of the Diocesan Council of Priests.
-Until 2022 he was also a consultant to the Sacred Congregation for the Clergy in the Roman Curia.
+Until 2022, he was also a consultant to the Sacred Congregation for the Clergy in the Roman Curia.

 He was appointed as Auxiliary Bishop of Diocese of Haarlem–Amsterdam and Titular Bishop of Arsacal (Algeria), and being ordained bishop on December 10, 2011.
 On September 30, 2017, Pope Francis appointed him a member of the Supreme Tribunal of the Apostolic Signatura.
 On December 22, 2018, he was appointed as Coadjutor Bishop of the same diocese, with the right of succession.
 On 1 June 2020, he succeeded as Bishop upon the retirement of Jozef Marianus Punt.